verdaccio/verdaccio/website/docs/plugins.md

 };
 ```

-Since Verdaccio 5 the module must return an object and the `index.html` is ignored since support dynamic rendering, eg:
+The module must return an object and the `index.html` is ignored since support dynamic rendering, eg:

 ```
   staticPath: '/somePath/node_modules/verdaccio-theme-custom/static',